Are you a small business looking to increase leads and sales with a mobile-friendly website design?

 Do You Have A Mobile-Friendly Website Yet?

-Simply put, if you’re yet to launch a mobile-friendly small business website you’re missing out on traffic, leads and sales…
+Simply put, if you don’t have a mobile-friendly website design you’re missing out on traffic, leads and sales…

 Got questions or thoughts?
 As usual, leave them in the comments below…